Coconut Oil Hair Treatment

 (The coconut oil can be replaced with olive oil )

-- This is definitely best to do on the weekend or on your day off because the longer it soaks in, the better.
-Leaving it on overnight is even better.
+- The treatment is best to do during the weekend or on your day off because the longer it soaks in, the better.
+Leaving it overnight is even better.
 If you’re not lucky enough to get a day off, then give yourself at least 1-2 hours for this coconut oil hair treatment.

 - You can do this on wet or dry hair.
-Either way, you will have to wash it again after the treatment.
+Either way, you will have to rewash it after the treatment.

 - After massaging it into your scalp, work it through by combing or brushing your hair.

 - Wrap your hair in a shower cap or a towel and let it soak in for about an hour.
-If your scalp is terribly dry, then try keeping it on all night.
+If your scalp is exceptionally dry, then try keeping it on all night.